 - In a small bowl, give the egg white a brief 30 second whisk with a fork and set aside.

 - In a small bowl, whisk together the egg yolk, buttermilk, canned pumpkin, melted, cooled butter. and vanilla extract.
 Add this to the dry ingredients and mix with a wooden spoon or rubber spatula until just combined ( a few dry spots are ok!).

 - Add the egg white and stir until just incorporated and the batter has formed.
 Let sit for 5 minutes while you preheat the griddle.

-- Preheat a non-stick or cast-iron griddle over medium-low heat.
+- Preheat a non-stick pan or griddle over medium-low heat.
 Spray with cooking spray.
-Once heated, add 1/4 cup batter and gently spread out into 4-inch pancakes with the back of the spoon (I use an ice cream scoop for the batter!).
+Once heated, add ¼ cup batter and gently spread out into 4-inch pancakes with the back of the spoon (I use an ice cream scoop for the batter!).
 Let cook for 2-3 minutes, until the bottom is nicely browned, but not burnt, then flip the pancake and cook for 2-3 minutes on the other side until the pancake is cooked all the way through.
-The center should bounce back when toughed gently.
+The center should bounce back when touched gently.

-- Transfer the cooked pancakes to the prepared baking rack to cool while you repeat with remaining batter.
+- Transfer the cooked pancakes to the prepared baking rack to stay warm while you repeat with remaining batter.

 These are so beautiful!
 I'll have to make these with Camille :)